leopi99/photoSync_api/README.md

 This is the backend for the [PhotoSync app](https://github.com/leopi99/photoSync_app).

-## Not stable for "production" this is still in alpha, everything can change
+## Not stable for "production" this is still in beta, everything can change

 ## Features